gregcartwright/dissertation/NewPlan.md

 Frailty was a leading cause of death in Alberta, attributable for over 30% of all deaths.

+### Office for national statistics
+Looked at all adult deaths in England for a 4 month period in 2012.
+Excluded all deaths due to accident, homicide and suicide.
+42% of remaining deaths were not due to cancer or cardiovascular disease.
+What proportion of this was frailty?

 ### Romero-ortuno et al 2016
+There should not be one tool for measuring frailty, as different tools suit different purposes.

+### Kingsfund 2014
+Frailty is common amongst those who are housebound live in a care home or who have home care needs.
+This is in line with the CFS definitions of frailty.
+Even a minor stressor can be catasrophic: immobility, fall, delirium, non-specific failure to thrive.
+CGA can reduce incedence of falls, hospital admission and moves into long term care for people with frailty.
+They note that polypharmacy can contribute to delirium for people with frailty, and thus polypharmacy should be reviewed and drug regimes consolidated.

+Hospital is the least preferred place of death.
+People with frailty often have poor end-of-life care